Recovering Your Reputation

 When you admit to making serious mistakes, prepare yourself for the possible consequences.
 For example, you may receive a Formal Warning letter or be asked to sign up to a Performance Agreement.
 These may not be pleasant, but they're often a necessary part of rebuilding your reputation and regaining people's trust.

 However, if the way you are viewed or treated is unfair, be assertive and speak up.
-Talk to someone in your HR department, as he or she can help you to get acknowledgement and an apology from anyone who has unfairly damaged your standing.
+Talk to someone in your HR department, as he or she can help you to get acknowledgment and an apology from anyone who has unfairly damaged your standing.
 He can also help you to resolve any misunderstandings with other people who have become involved in the situation.

 Some people attempt to drag others down through gossip, discrimination or manipulation.
 These are all forms of bullying, and could be an expression of the "Dark Triad" of personality traits.
 If you believe that you are a victim of such behaviors, you should report it to your manager and HR department.